 Roof at Park South

-A unique rooftop bar in the Flatiron District, Roof at Park South stands out for its topnotch food and drink.
+A unique rooftop bar in the Flatiron District, Roof at Park South stands out for its topnotch food & drink.
 The décor incorporates a freestanding fireplace, making it a charming, cozy venue to gather with friends for cocktails with a view.
 And speaking of views, the bar takes full advantage of its elevated location, enjoying striking vistas over the towering Chrysler and Empire State buildings.

 The Sky Room

 Soak up the city’s pulsating energy from New York’s highest rooftop bar.
 Spread over two buildings, The Sky Room is a collection of swanky, dynamic spaces, each with its own distinctive décor and atmosphere.
 Expect sleek, open-air terraces, plush lounges, and vibrant party venues, all graced with fabulous views of the Hudson River and the Empire State Building.

 For the ultimate rooftop experience in NYC head to St. Cloud at The Knickerbocker Hotel.
 Overlooking the electrifying Times Square, the elevated establishment offers upscale food, drink, and entertainment in a variety of indoor/outdoor venues, including 3 Sky Pods, glamorous lounges, and ultra-luxurious private spaces.